 The choir has produced five recordings: Brothers (2006), Remember Me (2001), What Sweeter Music (1998), The Maryland State Boychoir—Live in Performance (1997), and An Die Musik (1994).
 They have been featured on NBC’s “Homicide: Life on the Street,” National Public Radio’s “All Things Considered,” and on Maryland Public Television.
 In addition, their Christmas CD, What Sweeter Music, was broadcast nationally on National Family Radio.

 In the tradition of English boychoir schools, the MSB teaches vocal technique, music theory, and choral singing.
-The organization is divided into five choirs: Resident Training Choir, Treble Choir, Concert Choir, Tour Choir, and Changed Voice Choir.
-They perform a broad repertoire, from traditional Renaissance to contemporary gospel, in more than 60 concerts each season.
+The organization is divided into five choirs: Resident Training Choir, Treble Choir, Concert Choir, Tour Choir, and the Young Men's Chorus.
+Together they perform a broad repertoire, from traditional Renaissance to contemporary gospel, in more than 60 concerts each season.

 After passing an initial audition, choristers begin training which follows the scheme established by The Royal School of Church Music.
 Herein, the boys are introduced to all aspects of musicianship and professional ensemble performance.
 Through a series of graded tests, the young singer progresses in theory and vocal training through the stages of Junior Choirboy and Senior Choirboy to Full Chorister.
 Each level of achievement is recognized by a different colored ribbon upon which the chorister’s medal is hung and worn during performances.